 6. If your robot is working, avoid running the pool filter if you have a main drain and the robot is getting stuck.
 Consider a main drain cover specially made for robots

 7. Be gentle with the power cord.
-It is a $200 part that
+It is a $200 part that will break.

 8. Have a spare set of drive belts handy.

-9. Have disposable filter bags available such as the
+9. Have disposable filter bags available such as the bags at

 Automatic Pool Cleaner Number One Tip.
 Recoil the cable from the robot.
 Takes 30 seconds.
 Piling up the cable will result in kinks, broken wires and robot eating it.